andresbravom/ProjectJava/README.md

 # ProyectJava

 In this project I have developed a program focused on an online store, in which an account and a password are necessary to verify authentication.
+This project has been developed with JavaFX, using scenes for each déloegue of the store that we have named as "Andrew-Shop".
+Then we can see how this project is structured, in addition to the tests we have done for its optimal operation.
 In this project I have performed the following tests:

 ```java